 In 2018, Dyson (mostly known for their vacuum cleaners) launched a truly revolutionary new styling tool, the Airwrap Styler.
 This sleek device features Dyson’s signature modern aesthetic as well as their knack for innovative technology.

-The Airwrap is designed to create a vortex of air that pulls the hair in and wraps it around the tool, all while automatically adjusting heat levels to prevent damage.
+The Airwrap is designed to create a vortex of air that pulls the hair in and wraps it around the tool, all while automatically adjusting heat levels for less damage.

 For $550, you will receive three different-sized barrels, three round brushes, and a blow dryer attachment.